Lofoten expedition: Moskenes, Værøy and Røst islands

-We are inviting you the a rarely paddled stretch of Lofoten, the wild west coast of Moskenes island.
-On this expedition we will circumnavigate the island of Moskenes.
+We are inviting you the a rarely paddled stretch of Lofoten, the wild west coast of Moskenes island, crossing the Mosken tidal current to Værøy and further on to Røst by ferry.

 Sign up by clicking here.